bthate/genocide/docs/index.rst

 .. image:: jurisdiction.png

-Considering the jurisdicition over the genocide the king is doing is already with the court, i think there is a different view on this matter between the court that has that jurisidiction over genocide and the judgment of the prosecutor.
+Considering the jurisdiction over the genocide the king is doing is already with the court, i think there is a different view on this matter between the court that has that jurisidiction over genocide and the judgment of the prosecutor.